LaurentRDC/scikit-ued/docs/source/manip_structure.rst

 .. autoclass:: Lattice

+The possible lattice systems are stored in the :class:`LatticeSystem` enumeration:

+.. autoclass:: LatticeSystem
+    :show-inheritance:
+    :members:
+    :undoc-members:

 In order to abstract away the possibility of crystal substructures in the future, the :class:`Crystal` class derives from the following base class: